Geographical Information Systems

 A GIS system unleashes is fullest potential if the diverse layers of information are set in context to each other through analysis.
 A common example is the extortion of raster values from point data.
-This analysis can for instance extract the altitude from a raster layer for specific GPS positions.
-Another example can be 'distance analysis', which allow to buffer the surrounding of vectors to test spatial relations between two setter layers.
-This could serve as a basis to extract information of farms in a drylands from a river.
+This analysis can for instance extract the altitude for two specific GPS positions from a raster layer.
 'Nearest neighbour analysis' can allow for the extraction of shortest travel path of an origin towards a goal based on terrain.
 A longer way through a valley may after all be easier compared to crossing a high mountain, even if the latter would be the shorter path.
-Such analyses are already so common place in our everyday life that we often do not even recognise the complex data and calculations behind this.
-Equally, many diverse raster datasets are utilised in diverse ways, for instance to classify vegetation maps, extrapolate pollution levels, or to measure costal erosion over time.
-Uncountable and diverse applications of GIS analysis were established over the last decades, and became part of our everyday live.
+Such analyses are already so commonplace in our everyday life that we often do not even recognise the complex data and calculations behind this.
+Equally, many diverse raster datasets are utilised in diverse ways, for instance to classify vegetation maps, extrapolate pollution levels, or to measure coastal erosion over time.
+Uncountable and diverse applications of GIS analysis were established over the last decades, and became part of our everyday lives.

 Strengths & Challenges

-While this can actually allow us to derive pattern analysis, it can equally also prevent us to reveal other patterns.
+This generalisation allows us to do some pattern analyses, but can prevent us from revealing other patterns.
 The grain and grid size of our GIS very much determines what we can analyse, and what might be revealed through it.
 GIS systems are therefore often limited by computer resources, as data resolution can still exceed our current computer resources more often than not.

 Lastly, GIS data is often confronted with a challenge when it comes to data security and ethics.
 The level of detail and information revealed by contemporary GIS systems is hardly matched with the consent of all the citizens that are - directly or indirectly - represented in these systems.
 We will have to catch up our ethical standards with the wealth of data that is already available, and this may still take us a long way, and we have hardly started.

 - This weakness of data security highlights that GIS information is not only presenting representations of the real world, but also represents generalisations that can be deeply normative.
 'Gerrymandering' is an example where the spatial designation of US election districts is clearly altered by politicians to indirectly influence election results.
-Also, maps can be manipulative, and the representation can be often deeply normative, if not manipulative.
+Also, the visual representation of data in maps can be deeply normative, if not manipulative.

-- Hardly any standards of representation of spatial data exists to date, but instead many diverse and more or less aesthetically appealing maps and GIS-derived representation exist, and the number is growing.
+- Hardly any standards of representation of spatial data exist to date.
+Instead, there are many diverse and more or less aesthetically appealing maps and GIS-derived representations, and the number is growing.
 This complicates comparability, and increases the risk of falling for manipulative maps.

 - Lastly, as any given empirical data source, a GIS system is only as good as the data that feeds it.
 Many wrong decisions and imperfection in planning as well as in spatially explicit science were made based on imperfect and limited GIS systems.
 Despite these known shortcoming, GIS-based analyses are often not amended by a limitation of the given analysis, but are instead simply accepted as is.
 More critical evaluations are needed to make GIS analysis not only clearly designated in terms of the content, but also the limitations.
 GIS systems would benefit from such a critical perspective.

 GIS-based analyses are one of the silent revolutions that came out of the new and interconnected systems that represent our postmodern reality.
 Spatial data will become even more important in the future, and this demands a pronounced recognition of the responsibility associated with this.
 There are ample examples how spatial data is used to maximise profit and to use users as a data source.
-While the technical conditions of GIS system will surely increase in the future, the underlying ethical questions and standards will have to be matched to the wealth of data that will become available.
-It would have been hard to imagine for people twenty years ago how GIS systems are intertwined with our society as well as our realties.
-We need to continue this through into the next decades to learn about the possibilities and challenges that may yet arise out of Geographical Information Systems.
+While the technological potential of GIS system will surely increase in the future, the underlying ethical questions and standards will have to be matched to the wealth of data that will become available.
+It would have been hard to imagine for people twenty years ago how GIS systems are intertwined with our society as well as our realties today.
+In the next decades, we need to learn more about the possibilities and challenges that may yet arise out of Geographical Information Systems.